Awards & professional bodies we are associated with:

 The ‘exceptionally responsive and out-of-the-box thinking’ Corporate and Commercial practice is well known for its experience in the pharmaceuticals sector and also serves the engineering industry.
 Sue Dowman is seen as being ‘commercially astute and practical’ alongside the ‘excellent’ Lucy Folley.

-Head of Commercial Litigation team Nick Hatchett provides ‘invaluable advice in dealing with disputes’.
-Apart from banking, Nick, Wendy Beach and Sarah Stanyer work with clients in the energy, hospitality, pharmaceutical, property and transport industries.
+The Commercial Litigation Team provides ‘invaluable advice in dealing with disputes’ Wendy Beach and Sarah Stanyer work with clients in the energy, hospitality, pharmaceutical, property and transport industries.

 The Family practice covers all kinds of matters from marital agreements to separations and children issues.
 The key person is ‘dedicated, sincere, competent’ and recently promoted associate solicitor Louise Margiotta, who also trained as a collaborative lawyer and mediator and specialises in negotiating and drafting agreements, high-value financial matters and international matters concerning private and public children law.